Dorianhgn/AIF-Instructions/docs/1-api-backend/backend.md

 We will use the "Quick, Draw\!" dataset.

-1. Go to the dataset source: [https://console.cloud.google.com/storage/browser/quickdraw\_dataset/sketchrnn](https://console.cloud.google.com/storage/browser/quickdraw_dataset/sketchrnn)
+1. Go to the dataset source: <a href="https://console.cloud.google.com/storage/browser/quickdraw_dataset/sketchrnn" target="_blank" rel="noopener noreferrer">https://console.cloud.google.com/storage/browser/quickdraw_dataset/sketchrnn</a>
 2. Download the `.npy` files for the following 10 classes:
       * `cat`
       * `dolphin`